AdobeDocs/commerce-merchant-services.en/help/live-search/best-practice.md

 To optimize your conversion rate and revenue, you must implement effective search rules.
 Adjust product rankings based on sales data, stock levels, and promotions with [Search Merchandising](rules.md).

 It is crucial to establish a well thought out default search rule.
 Your [default rule](rules.md#default-rule) determines how search results are initially sorted and displayed to users, enhancing their overall experience and increasing the likelihood of purchase.
-Regular monitoring and adjustment of this rule will ensure that it continues to meet user needs and business objectives effectively.
+Regular monitoring and adjustment of this rule ensures that it continues to meet user needs and business objectives effectively.

-#### Tips to optomize search rules
+#### Tips to optimize search rules

 - Pin or boost products with high sales volumes or recent sales activity.
 - Prioritize products with high ratings and positive reviews.
-- Ensure in-stock items are ranked higher.
+- Ensure that in-stock items are ranked higher.
 - Slightly prioritize products with higher profit margins without compromising relevance.
 - Highlight products that are on sale or part of special promotions.
 - Set search rules during promotion or sales periods automatically by using the date range during your promotion period.
 - Tailor search results based on individual user behavior using [intelligent ranking](rules-add.md#intelligent-ranking), such as recommended for you, most viewed and so on.
-To tailor user behavior, you must ensure eventing is correctly implemented.
+To tailor user behavior, you must ensure that eventing is correctly implemented.
 For Luma users, eventing is available out-of-the-box.
 For headless or custom implementations, you must [implement eventing](events.md) based on your specific needs.

 Learn more about search rules: